emrickgarrett/01_Git_and_Intro/README.md

 6. Complete the exercises below by modifying this file.
 7. After you complete each answer, be sure to create a new commit with the changes (using `git add README.md` and `git commit -m` as appropriate).
 Also, be sure to upload to github frequently by using `git push`
 8. If I don't see at least 4-5 commits on this homework, I'm going to be unhappy.
+9. Once complete, send me a pull request.
+You should send from your branch in your github repo, to your branch in the MiamiOH-CSE274 repo.
+This is your official "turn in" of the homework, which I will grade.

 Exercises
 =========

 #### 1. Based on the reading in the Git book, is it okay to keep your local copy of your repo on a USB drive and just carry it around?
 Explain why or why not.
 What about keeping it on the M: drive?

+[Your answer here]

 #### 2. Imagine that you come into the lab on the weekend to work on homework with friends, but you forgot to bring your USB drive with your repo on it.
 What should you do?

+[Your answer here]

 #### 3. Morin, Exercise 1.1 (p.
 23)

+[Your answer here]

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

 Note: You should not need to write any real computer code for any of these.
 Instead, explain how you would approach the problem using a combination of English and pseudocode.
 The goal is to write something that is understandable by any programmer, even if the two of you have never used the same computer language.
 (In other words, assume the other person does not know the syntax of Java or C/C++, but knows the basic programming constructs such as for loops, if statements, variables, and so on.)

+[Your answer here]